- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 https://ifbbpro.com.pl/en/npc-worldwide-membership/

-56. I am having a technical problem with makeing, obtaining and paying for the NPC Worldwide Membership License for this year on the NPC Worldwide federation’s website.
-I heard that I will not be allowed to compete without a current license.
+- I have a technical problem with obtaining and paying for my NPC Worldwide membership for this year on the official world federation website.
+I can’t resolve it.
+I heard from a friend that without a current membership, I won’t be allowed to compete.
 What can I do about this?

 Answer:

-If you cannot to make, obtain and pay for the NPC Worldwide membership license independently on the NPC Worldwide federation’s website (regardless of the reason), you can commission the competition office to make, obtain and pay it for you.
-To do this, you should select this option in the registration form for the competition, on the NPC Worldwide Membership License subpage.
-You will then receive your license at the athletes check-in.
-This way solves your problem.
+If you are unable to obtain and pay for the NPC Worldwide membership on the official world federation’s website (for any reason), you can delegate the process to the event office staff.
+To do this, simply choose the option for this in the online registration form for the competition, in the section regarding the NPC Worldwide membership.
+You will then pick up the NPC membership during the check-in process.
+This solution will completely resolve your issue.

 Answer: